devals94/hadoop-proof-of-concept/README.md

 Sqoop is shown on Loandata Dataset.

 Objective with Sqoop is:

-To show export & import commands using sqoop.
+1.To show export & import commands using sqoop.